Citizenship GCSE and Qualifications

 Citizenship qualifications give public recognition to pupil attainment and achievement in the subject.
-Many teachers agree using qualifications helps give status to the subject and ensures the achievements of students are recognised and valued by the school, parents and the wider community.
+Many teachers agree using qualifications help give status to the subject and ensure the achievements of students are recognised and valued by the school, parents and the wider community.
+ACT regularly provides training and CPD on GCSE Citizenship Studies and you can also request training.

 GCSE Citizenship Studies